The King's Son and Messeria: Summary

-Lastly, the Mermaid orders the prince to go to her sister and fetch a box for the his wedding's preparations.
+Lastly, the Mermaid orders the prince to go to her sister and fetch a box for the wedding preparations.
 Before he goes, Messeria intercepts the prince, since her powers cannot reach him once he is there, gives him some items and advice: the grease is to be smeared on the hinges of a door, two iron axes are to be given to two woodcutters who are using wooden axes, two flails to be given to two people threshing grains, and pieces of meat to be thrown to two eagles.
 The prince follows Messeria's instructions to the letter and journeys to the house of the Mermaid's sister, steals the box, then runs away.
 The Mermaid's sister commands her servants to stop him, but they remain still.

 Now at a distance, the prince decides to open the box and a cascade of sparkles escapes from it.
 He uses a magic spell to summon a troop of pyskilings, Messeria's helpers, which bring the sparkles back into the box, which he delivers to the Mermaid.
 The creature fulfills her promise and marries Messeria to the prince in a grand ceremony, then allows both to go home to the surface.

 They ride above water and stop near the prince's father's kingdom.
 He says he wishes to return home first, but Messeria opposes it, since she wishes to pay her father a visit first.
 Still, she lets the prince go home, but makes him promise not to taste any food at his kingdom.
 Messeria cries, since she has foreseen the consequences of his decision.
 The prince returns home and is welcomed with a banquet by his parents, but declines eating and drinking anything.
 His mother insists he eats anything, and he eats a peppercorn, making him lose his memory of Messeria.
 Back to the girl, she cries for she knows the prince forgot about her, and takes shelter in an old couple's hut.

 Time passes, and the prince's king arranges a wedding to a princess from a neighbouring kingdom.
 The prince attends his wedding feast at the second kingdom, and Messeria attends as a waiting-maid.
 During the feast, Messeria helps set up the table and has two doves fly about, which she feeds with grains.
 The doves talk and reference the prince and Messeria.
 The girl prepares another table, feeds the doves again and they repeat the names of the prince and Messeria.
 Lastly, Messeria feeds the doves a third time during the third course, and the prince begins to remember his true lover and helper, Messeria.
 His prospective bride is sent home, and the prince marries Messeria.